larseggert/moderation/draft-ecahc-moderation.md

 moderates *public* IETF participation channels.
 Their mandate does not extend to problematic behavior in private channels, such as private chat channels, direct messages, or conversations or other interactions outside of meetings.
-In any such cases, the Ombudsteam should be approached.
+In such cases, the Ombudsteam should be approached.

 The management and moderation of participation channels associated